-Welcome to Wellington Park, featuring Mount Wellington, locally known as ‘the Mountain’ or kunanyi.
+Welcome to Wellington Park, featuring kunanyi / Mount Wellington, locally known as ‘the Mountain’.
 The Park stretches over 20km west of the Mountain’s pinnacle, and encompasses 18,250ha.
 Easily accessible from Hobart, Glenorchy and other regional areas, this reserve connects the city to the bush, and the mountains to the waterways.

 Wellington Park, and this website, are managed by the Wellington Park Management Trust.

 Access to the Park, including winter access to Pinnacle Road